 This is the most clinically important interaction.
 Tirzepatide reduces ethinyl estradiol Cmax by 59% and AUC by 20%.
 Norgestimate (the progestin component) Cmax drops 66%, with AUC reduced 21% (JAPh, 2023).

 If switching is not possible, use backup contraception for at least 4 weeks after starting tirzepatide and for 4 weeks after each dose escalation.
-These are the periods when gastric emptying delay is greatest.
+These are the periods when gastric emptying delay, and therefore the interaction severity, is greatest.

 Insulin and Sulfonylureas: Hypoglycemia Risk

 Most prescribers reduce insulin doses by 20 to 30% when initiating tirzepatide.
-Sulfonylurea dose reduction or discontinuation is common.
+Sulfonylurea dose reduction or discontinuation is common practice.
 Self-monitoring of blood glucose should increase to at least twice daily during titration.

-Hypoglycemia symptoms include shakiness, sweating, confusion, rapid heartbeat, and dizziness.
+Hypoglycemia symptoms: shakiness, sweating, confusion, rapid heartbeat, and dizziness.
 Users on insulin or sulfonylureas should keep fast-acting glucose (tablets, juice) accessible at all times during the first 8 weeks of tirzepatide.

 Warfarin has a narrow therapeutic index.
-Small changes in absorption timing can shift the INR (International Normalized Ratio) outside the target range, increasing bleeding or clotting risk.
+Small changes in absorption timing can shift INR (International Normalized Ratio) outside the therapeutic range, increasing bleeding or clotting risk.

-Direct oral anticoagulants (DOACs) like apixaban and rivaroxaban face a theoretical absorption delay.
-No published pharmacokinetic study has quantified this interaction with tirzepatide.
-Monitor for signs of reduced anticoagulant effect (new bruising patterns, clot symptoms) during initiation.
-Discuss DOAC timing with your prescriber.
+Direct oral anticoagulants (DOACs) like apixaban and rivaroxaban face theoretical absorption delays.
+No published pharmacokinetic study has quantified this interaction for tirzepatide specifically.
+Monitor for signs of reduced anticoagulant effect (unexpected bruising patterns, clot symptoms) during initiation and discuss DOAC timing with your prescriber.

 Moderate Drug Interactions

 Moderate interactions are manageable with timing adjustments or monitoring.
-They rarely require medication changes.
+They rarely require medication changes but warrant awareness during tirzepatide initiation.

-The solution is straightforward.
-Take levothyroxine at least 60 minutes before eating and before your tirzepatide dose.
-Morning levothyroxine on an empty stomach, followed by breakfast 60 minutes later, maintains the standard absorption window.
+The solution is straightforward: take levothyroxine at least 60 minutes before eating and before your tirzepatide dose.
+Morning levothyroxine on an empty stomach, followed by a 60-minute wait before breakfast, maintains the standard absorption window.
 Monitor TSH every 6 to 8 weeks during tirzepatide dose escalation.
-Total levothyroxine absorption (AUC) is unlikely to change; only the timing shifts.
+Total levothyroxine absorption (AUC) is unlikely to change significantly; only the timing shifts.
+Most patients do not need dose adjustments.

 SSRIs and Antidepressants